samrent/Lexicon-of-Visualisations/README.md

-## A Lexicon of interesting dataVisualizations
+## A Lexicon of interesting data-visualisations